-The Hope and Spirit series was dedicated to the 20 million victims of Soviet atrocities, who suffered the brutality of genocide, and the injustice of the subsequent denial of their victimization.
+The Hope and Spirit project was dedicated to the 20 million victims of Soviet atrocities, who suffered the brutality of genocide, and the injustice of the subsequent denial of their victimization.

 Those who survived deportations and life in Gulags, did so due to the strength of their spirit, the force of their will, and endless hope.
 Thus, the title was Hope and Spirit, a celebration of the human spirit.

-I organized an extensive program of art and photography exhibits, film screenings, book signings, poetry readings, lectures, and exhibits of original historical materials.
-If we forget history, it will repeat itself.
-The Hope and Spirit series took place at the Balzekas Museum of Lithuanian Culture in Chicago, Illinois, from June 2011 through April 2012.
+This was an extensive program of art and photography exhibits, film screenings, book signings, poetry readings, lectures, and exhibits of original historical materials.
+The Hope and Spirit series took place from June 2011 through zmay 2012.

-This website is being updated with new material about the resurgence of Stalinism in Russia and other countries.
-To see these updates, please click here: UPDATES and English Articles.
+This website is periodically updated with new material about the resurgence of Stalinism in Russia, the US, and other countries.
+To view these please click here: UPDATES and English Articles.

 Further information: http://www.plioplys.com/